What Do Other People Do?

 It’s always possible to create a trust for grandchildren to meet future needs, and that trust can be administered by the children’s parents or other designated individuals.
 But when we recall that estate planning for the believer is essentially the process of passing on stewardship responsibilities at the time of our death, we encourage most people to defer commitments to the grandchildren’s generation - at least until the grandchildren are old enough to demonstrate that they have a Christian worldview and are living out a value system consistent with the Christian faith.

 There are two overwhelmingly common ways that families determine the allocation of their estates to ministries once their children are grown.
 Keep in mind, we’ve said that as long as the children are young enough to depend on the children’s trust, nothing is given to charity.
-However, once the children have been educated and helped into their first homes to whatever extent the parents choose, many Christian families decide to designate a tithe of their estate for the Lord’s work.
+However, once the children are grown, many Christian families decide to designate a tithe of their estate for the Lord’s work.
 Tithing in this context does not seem particularly scriptural, since tithing in scripture relates primarily to income.
 In estate planning, remember, we are determining the ultimate stewardship of the capital we have accumulated over a lifetime of work.
 Nonetheless, tithing is a familiar percentage to believers, so it’s often the percentage that people choose to give to ministries.

 Even more frequently than tithing, once the children are grown and independent, we see families treating charities like one additional child.
 If a family has three children, they might divide the estate into four equal parts, giving each of the children 25% of the estate and dividing the remaining 25% among their charities.
 We refer to this as creating “a child called charity.”
 Families like this approach because it makes a clear statement of the value they place on perpetuating and participating in God’s work.